 - Ray-finned fish (Actinopterygii)

-As the exact number is not crucial, we will assume here that each of these classes stems from a common ancestor: that the fish in the seas today arise from no more than five lineages.
+As the exact number is not crucial, we will assume here that each of these classes stems from a single ancestor: that the fish in the seas today arise from no more than five lineages.
 That is of course a vast amount of evolution, and of a most wonderful kind.
 Whether the five classes were themselves interrelated is impossible to test because the fossil material prior to their appearance is too poor.

 Classes subdivide into orders.
-The hagfish and lamprey classes consist of only 1 order.
+The hagfish and lamprey classes each consist of only 1 order.
 The cartilaginous fish comprise 14: chimaeras, sharks of various kinds, skates, sawfish and rays.
 The lobe-finned fish consist of 2 orders: coelacanths and lungfish.
-The ray-finned fish comprise over 40 orders and now encompass the vast majority of fish in the sea, from seahorses to eels, being more diverse in number of species than all mammals, birds and reptiles put together.
+The ray-finned fish comprise over 40 and now encompass the vast majority of fish in the sea, from seahorses to eels, being more diverse in number of species than all mammals, birds and reptiles put together.
 Astonishingly, most of that diversity arose late in geological time, during the Late Cretaceous and Cenozoic, when oceans began to cool and deepen.
 The delay, followed by such a dazzling display of creativity, suggests that they were programmed to diversify at that point.

 - Pteraspidomorphs (including the heterostracans)